andrimoopensource/blog/_posts/2019-02-24-pubg-lag-fix.md

 Is your Smartphone Lagging when you play PUBG mobile.
 Don't worry today in this article i will show you Advanced Tactics to Pubg Lag Fix.
 So lets dive in this tutorail and bye-bye lag again from device.

 PUBG Mobile is one of the Best and Trending game for smartphone.
-First you need to [Optimise your android device](https://www.andrimo.com/optimise-android/){:_blank} for run PUBG Smoothly.
+But the main Problem of PUBG mobile is lag, If your device have low specifications then you also fased lagging issue.
+First I prefer you to check this basic guide for [Optimise your android device](https://www.andrimo.com/optimise-android/) for run PUBG Smoothly.